 There are already some great apps that do Markdown rendering, but the flexibility of Repla’s package model means similar plugins can be made for formats that aren’t yet supported by any existing apps.
 For example, a plugin for the Mermaid diagramming language would allow developers to track class and control-flow diagrams in version control alongside source code, just like Markdown files are today.

-The REPL, or read–eval–print loop, is environment where you enter source code and see the result of it being evaluated.
-REPLs are an underutilized programming tool today, part of the problem is that using them usually requires writing source code at a plain command prompt, whereas most developers are accustomed to writing code in their text editor, an environment that provides important features for programming such as syntax highlighting, autocomplete, and automatically checking for common issues.
+The REPL, or read–eval–print loop, is an environment where you enter source code and see the result of it being evaluated instantly.
+REPLs are an underutilized programming tool today, partially because using them usually requires writing source code at a plain command prompt, whereas most developers are accustomed to writing code in their own text editor, an environment that provides important features for programming such as syntax highlighting, autocomplete, and automatically checking for common issues.

 Taking the REPL plugin one step further, the planned live coding plugins will execute an entire document through a REPL automatically, allowing you to see the results of your code executing live as you write it.